 Welcome to the Fall 2014 semester at ESU

-Oct.
-30 ~ Monroe County Veterans Affairs Office @ ESU Student Veterans Center (2pm)
+Nov.
+20 ~ Monroe County Veterans Affairs Office @ ESU Student Center (2pm-4pm)

-Come meet Lisa Kaye, Deputy Director of the Monroe County Veterans Affairs Office, and see what services they provide for Veterans in Monroe County.
+*Come meet Lisa Kaye, Deputy Director of the Monroe County Veterans Affairs Office and see what services they provide for Veterans in Monroe County.
 Be sure to bring your DD214 and apply for a Monroe County Veterans Discount card.

 ESU Veteran Alumni Stories